badlydrawnrob/elm-playground/elm-in-action/README.md

 ## Chapter 03

 > After our initial small app, we get some more feature requests and have to improve it.
 They should be prioritised before you even start!
+>
+> **See "[The problem with large code bases](https://github.com/badlydrawnrob/elm-playground/issues/12)"** for one of the biggest problems when writing Anki cards: getting to the jist of the problem space with a simple question/answer and **minimal code** to give context.

 1. Draw sketches to show the black box procedures[^4]
     - One of them is _currying_